Remove Recessed Lights

 A cut drywall ring loosely fitted for size before being mudded in.

-The cut drywall rings were a good fit in the holes left from the removed recessed lights.
+The cut drywall rings fit well in the holes left from the removed recessed lights.

 A drywall ring mudded in a recessed light hole with a fan rated ceiling electrical box